 - The Details column represents additional details of the app.
 It informs you of whether a component utilizes ViewModels, ViewControllers, or Data binding.

 In the above image, the app-main-1009 component is selected.
-It has an X-type of app-main, and the layout of “Border” applied.
+It has an X-type of app-main, and the layout of “Border” is applied.

 The component inspector also comes with a filter field.
 It aids you in filtering for the particular components you need without having to scroll down.
 This is particularly useful if you have nested components.